I-1-2-57.Evaluating Fee Petitions

 1. Purpose of the Program

 The fee authorizer must consider the purpose of the program.
-For title II this purpose is to provide the measure of economic security for program beneficiaries.
-For title XVI, the purpose is to assure a minimum level of income for supplemental security income recipients who otherwise do not have sufficient income and resources to maintain a standard of living at the established Federal minimum income level.
+For Title II, the purpose is to provide a measure of economic security for program beneficiaries.
+For Title XVI, the purpose is to assure a minimum level of income for supplemental security income recipients who otherwise do not have sufficient income and resources to maintain a standard of living at the established Federal minimum income level.

-Depending on the circumstances in the case, the fee authorizer also will consider whether the representative:
+Depending on the circumstances in the case, the fee authorizer will consider the extent and type of the representative's services, including whether the representative:

 • Researched relevant law or rulings.

-• Searched old records to obtain the evidence.
+• Was diligent in obtaining the necessary medical evidence, such as searching old records to obtain the evidence.

 • Arranged a medical examination.

-• Submitted medical or lay evidence of disability or other factors of entitlement.
+• Submitted medical or lay evidence of disability or other factors of entitlement or eligibility.

 • Contacted the Social Security Administration (SSA) as needed about the status of the claim.